mosheya/etcd/contrib/systemd/etcd2-backup-coreos/README.md

 Once those things are configured, run `./build`.

-The `build` script generates a tarball for copying to CoreOS instances.
+The `build` script generates a tarball for copying to mosheya instances.
 The tarball contains the `etcd2-backup-install` script.

 After extracting the contents of the tar file and running the install script, three new systemd services are added.
 One service, `etcd2-backup`, performs periodic etcd backups, while the other two services, `etcd2-restore` and `etcd2-join`, handle restore procedures.